kimb0078/event-detection-challenge/README.md

 ## 💡 Hints (to keep you on-rails)

-- Treat input as **monotonically increasing timestamps** at 1-minute steps; if gaps exist, the algorithm should still behave.
+- Treat input as **monotonically increasing timestamps** at 2-minute steps; if gaps exist, the algorithm should still behave.
-- Prefer a **single linear pass** with a simple state machine:
+- Prefer a **single linear pass**
-  `idle → inEvent → maybeGap → inEvent`.
 - Be explicit about **inclusive/exclusive end time** — note it in your README and test against it.
 - Use **UTC time handling**; don’t localize.